REL 111 - Understanding Religious Experience and Expression

 "(3) An ethical theory, or code of desired or mandated attitudes and behavior.

 "(4) Institutions, which embody all of the above and encompass, in particular, a cultus (rituals, specific material symbols, use of time and space), and a community (the composition and ordering of practitioners of the given religion)" (626).

-Once more, the Cox/Webster schema can also be assimilated to that of Ninian Smart in the sense that the philosophy (1) is doctrinal, the psychology of human nature (2) is mythical, the code (3) is ethical, and cultus and community (4) are social.
-But each schema has its own implications and its own applications.
+Once more, the Cox/Webster schema can also be assimilated to that of Ninian Smart in the sense that the credo, the curse, the cause, and the career history are doctrinal, the champion might be doctrinal or mythical, the code is ethical, and cultus and community are social.
+But each schema has its own emphases, implications, and applications.